glaunay/taskobject/README.md

 Coming soon...
 The simpleTask has been implemented only for the tests.
 It :

-1. takes a JSON as entry on its Writable interface (via a pipe, like `x.pipe(simpleTask)`),
+1. takes a JSON containing an "input" key as entry on its Writable interface (via a pipe, like `x.pipe(simpleTask)`),
-2. splits the JSON line by line,
+2. reverses the text of the value corresponding to the "input" key,
-3. creates a new JSON : each key is a line number and the value is the corresponding line content,
+3. creates a new JSON with a "reverse" key, the value being the reversed text,
 4. push this new JSON on its Readable interface.
 Then we can use a pipe on it, like `simpleTask.pipe(y)`.